 All reagents were of analytical grade and used without further purification: 1-ethyl-3-methylimidazolium trifluoromethanesulfonate (EMI-TF, Fluka); lithium perchlorate (LiClO4, Fluka); 2-Propanol ((CH3)2CHOH, 99.9%, Sigma Aldrich); ethanol (CH3CH2OH, 96%, Sigma Aldrich); hydrochloric acid (HCl, 36%, Stanchem).
 All solutions were prepared using deionised water (18 MΩ ∙ cm)

-The physical properties of electrode materials used are listed in Table 1.
+The physical properties(nimekiri) of electrode materials used are listed in Table 1.

 2.2 Preparation of the CIL-EAP-s

-Bare Nafion™ 117 membrane was pretreated by roughening both sides with emery paper in order to remove the outer polymer surface layer, which due to its relatively high hydrophobicity interacts weakly with the solutions used further on.
+Bare Nafion™ 117 membrane was pretreated by roughening both sides with emery paper(paberi number) in order to remove the outer polymer surface layer, which due to its relatively high hydrophobicity interacts weakly with the solutions used further on.
 Roughening also enlarges the polymer-electrode interface area, thereby providing better adhesion.
 Both sides of the membranes were roughed until the surface appeared to be non-transparent, after which the membranes were washed by boiling in 1 M hydrochloric acid for 30 minutes, followed by boiling in de-ionized water for 1 h to remove acid residuals.

 In order to prevent degradation of the ionomer during the relatively long drying procedure at elevated temperature [], the membranes were ion-exchanged by boiling for 2 h in a 1 M LiClO4 solution.
 The membranes were then dried in vacuum at 150o C for 12 h.
 Thereafter, the membranes were instantly immersed in neat ionic liquid (Emi-Tf) and heated for 5 h at 150o C. Afterwards, the uptake of Emi-Tf is expected be near 60% of the dry weight of the membrane [8].